Who We Are

 Robert Murphy

-Robert Murphy has over twenty-five years of hands-on marketing experience in a wide range of industries, including healthcare, retail, and political campaigns.
+Robert Murphy has over 25 years of hands-on marketing experience in a wide range of industries, including healthcare, retail, and political campaigns.

 In healthcare specifically, he has led product development teams focused on patient-centric platforms for personal health management and chronic condition management, plus monitoring and intervention tools for provider teams.